jenstornell/kirby-components/readme.md

 These files are allowed in a template component.

 - `autoload.php` - Will be loaded instantly when found.
-- `blueprint.yml` - Blueprint file.
-Only the `yml` extension is supported.
 - `component.php` - The template file.
 - `controller.php` - The template controller file.